 Collaborating with Educators

 I am also available to provide on-site assessments and screenings at local private schools, as well as one-on-one or group sessions.
 I can help determine your child’s speech and language needs and help connect them to additional resources and services as necessary.
-Last, but not least, as a parent, you can always invite me to come speak to your PTA.
-I would love to come talk to your school community and to support parents and the educators who are committed to the best outcomes for our future generations.
+Last, but not least, as a parent, you can always invite me to come to speak to your PTA or school community.
+I welcome the opportunity and support parents and educators who are committed to the best outcomes for our future generations.

 Although I can make no guarantees about your child’s outcomes, it is always my goal to support your child in becoming a confident communicator, regardless of stuttering.